Tracking Error

 What is a Good Tracking Error?

 The type of investment portfolio decides whether a tracking error is good or bad.
 Typically, a smaller number indicates tightly bound portfolio earnings against benchmark returns.
 For instance, index fund managers opt for passive management and try to keep the differential returns significantly low to keep the tracking error low.
-Regardless, the decision of whether a certain degree of tracking error is good or bad depends entirely on the objectives of investment.
+Regardless, the decision of whether a certain degree of tracking error is good or bad depends entirely on the objectives of the investment.

 Factors Influencing Tracking Error